clacassa/Game-of-Life/README.md

 - On Linux: replace **Venta** with the name of your Desktop theme.
 - On Windows: **Venta** should do the job for Windows 10, but you can try **Windows-10-Acrylic** (contrasted).

-If the native look is not you proprity, you can try out these good loocking themes:
+If the native look is not you proprity, feel free to try out these good loocking themes:
 - Skeuos-Green
 - Orchis